SriKrishnaKowshik/MovieLens-/README.md

 # A_Movie_Recommendation_System 🎬

 This project is a content-based movie recommendation system built using Python.
-It suggests similar movies based on user input, leveraging metadata like genres, cast, and crew from the MovieLens dataset.
+It suggests similar movies based on user input, leveraging metadata like genres, cast, and crew from the dataset.

 ## 🚀 Features